beightone/backend-test/README.md

 # Welcome B8ONE Backend Test!
 Hi!
 We are happy with your willingness to work with us!
-In short, this test contains a challenge to build a clean api architeture with good pattern and best practices.
+In short, this test contains a challenge to build a clean api architecture with good pattern and best practices.

 ## Use